-I am honored to serve on the Pastoral Transition Team.
+I am honored to serve on the Pastor Search Team.
 I bring more than 14 years of experience in both nonprofit and ministry.
 While I am currently spending this season at home with my young children, most recently I served as the director of donor engagement and stewardship for the University of North Florida Foundation.
 It is my goal to humbly serve the Lord and this church that I love dearly through the pastoral transition process.

 Growing up in India, I was surrounded by Hindu and Muslim friends who are still some of my closest friends.
 It was understood at that time that religion is what you are born into and tied to family, birth, and nationality.
 Sometimes, my friends would ask me questions such as, “Who is Jesus?” and “Why would you follow a Western God when we have a number of gods and gurus of our own?”
 At that time, I had no idea, so I would blurt something out and change the topic.
 During my college years, I joined a Bible study led by the Navigators at the university dorm.
 I came across the verse in John 14:6 where Jesus clearly answered “I am the Way and the Truth and Life.
 No one comes to the Father except through me”.